 Adelicia Acklen had more money than most people could ever dream, especially at a time when women were not generally allowed to have money at all.
 The widow of one of the wealthiest slave traders in the US, she built Belmont Mansion—a 36-room, 20,000-square-foot retreat—as a summer home.
-Now in the middle of Nashville, Belmont Mansion is one of the most popular attractions in the city.
+Now in the middle of Nashville, the mansion is one of the most popular attractions in the city.

 A Belmont Mansion tour is a look at how the wealthiest of the wealthy lived in Tennessee at the time around the Civil War.
-With lavish decorations and the finest finishes, it was a work of art, and the estate surrounding the mansion became like a resort for the Acklens’ neighbors.
+With lavish decorations and the finest finishes, it was a work of art, and the surrounding estate became like a resort for the Acklens’ neighbors.

 The Masterpiece of Belmont Mansion and Estate